mosskjohnson/conv/README.md

 ### Setting it up

-Note: currently only linux release is available.
-You can use GHC to build it for other OS

 - Download the executable from the releases tab
-- Move it to `/usr/local/bin/` or otherwise add it to your PATH
+- Add it to your PATH

 ### Supported Units
 | Unit | Commands |